sourcecred/docs/docs/beta/cred.md

 - It creates an edge from the person reacting (you), to that reaction node;
 - It creates an edge pointing from the reaction node to the post receiving the reaction.

-### ☂️ Cred Evaporation
+### 🔥 Cred Evaporation
+Since Cred can be created from nothing by community members, there must be a balance so that Cred maintains its worth.
+Our system is called **Cred Evaporation**, and is similar to how water evaporates from water sources to create rain.
+For every node on the Contribution Graph, a fixed proportion of its Cred Evaporates away, a proportion called alpha.
+The Cred that Evaporates replenishes the source from which Cred is Minted.

-As Cred flows through your pond to other ponds, the amount that flows onwards must gradually decline (or else everyone’s ponds would “overflow” infinitely).
-Cred Evaporation is a weighting configuration for your project that determines the amount of Cred that disappears (“returns to the source”) with each new node traversal.
-An evaporation setting of `0.2` means that every node gives 20% of its incoming Cred back to the source.
+An alpha of `0.2` means that every node gives 20% of its incoming Cred back to the source.

 📝 **Note:** Cred does _not_ evaporate over time.
 You will not lose Cred for being absent or inactive.